Before you can configure the integration within Halo, there are a few required PagerDuty configuration steps that must be completed first.

 The third option requires you to choose a default agent.
 This option has been added so that if you choose to allow end users to send tickets to PagerDuty from the end user portal, this default Agents email address will be used to log the Incident in PagerDuty.
 The email address of the default agent must match the email address of an Agent in PagerDuty.

 The integration relies on being connected to a chosen service that you have created in PagerDuty.
 Once you have input your API Key, the service dropdown field will be populated with all of your available services from PagerDuty.
-Simply choose the service you’d like Halo to be connected too to complete this step.
+Simply choose the service you’d like Halo to be connected to in order to complete this step.

 Sending Incidents to PagerDuty